Numerical analysis: Truncation and discretization error

 Truncation errors are committed when an iterative method is terminated or a mathematical procedure is approximated and the approximate solution differs from the exact solution.
 Similarly, discretization induces a discretization error because the solution of the discrete problem does not coincide with the solution of the continuous problem.
 In the example above to compute the solution of $3x^3+4=28$, after ten iterations, the calculated root is roughly 1.99.
 Therefore, the truncation error is roughly 0.01.

 Once an error is generated, it propagates through the calculation.
 For example, the operation + on a computer is inexact.
 A calculation of the type $a+b+c+d+e$ is even more inexact.

 A truncation error is created when a mathematical procedure is approximated.
 To integrate a function exactly, an infinite sum of regions must be found, but numerically only a finite sum of regions can be found, and hence the approximation of the exact solution.
 Similarly, to differentiate a function, the differential element approaches zero, but numerically only a nonzero value of the differential element can be chosen.

 Numerical stability and well-posed problems

-Numerical stability is a notion in numerical analysis.
-An algorithm is called 'numerically stable' if an error, whatever its cause, does not grow to be much larger during the calculation.
-This happens if the problem is 'well-conditioned', meaning that the solution changes by only a small amount if the problem data are changed by a small amount.
+An algorithm is called numerically stable if an error, whatever its cause, does not grow to be much larger during the calculation.
+This happens if the problem is well-conditioned, meaning that the solution changes by only a small amount if the problem data are changed by a small amount.
 To the contrary, if a problem is 'ill-conditioned', then any small error in the data will grow to be a large error.

-Both the original problem and the algorithm used to solve that problem can be 'well-conditioned' or 'ill-conditioned', and any combination is possible.
+Both the original problem and the algorithm used to solve that problem can be well-conditioned or ill-conditioned, and any combination is possible.